kbelltree/odin-landing-page/README.md

 **Summary**

-On this project, I built a landing page based on a design provided from [The Odin Project](https://www.theodinproject.com) shown below.
+In this project, I built a landing page based on a design provided from [The Odin Project](https://www.theodinproject.com) shown below.
 I utilized the HTML, CSS, Chrome DevTools skills acquired through the course, as well as the methods learned from online search.
 The project details can be found [here](https://www.theodinproject.com/lessons/foundations-landing-page).

 The major challenges I encountered in the project:
  * Building layouts using Flexbox